countertenor/mozart/README.md

 **Example:**

-    ls static/resources/templates/test-module/00-bash-module/02-module3
+    ls static/resources/templates/example-module/00-bash-module/02-external-example

-    !ref.sh
+    !external_file.sh
     step1.sh

-As you see here, there's a file present with the name `!ref.sh`.
+As you see here, there's a file present with the name `!external_file.sh`.
 Since this file is prefixed with a `!`, this won't be executed by mozart when you run the `module3` module.

 If your script wants to execute this file, you can do so by adding these lines:

-    cat static/resources/templates/test-module/00-bash-module/02-module3/step1.sh
+    cat static/resources/templates/example-module/00-bash-module/02-external-example/step1.sh

     DIR="$( cd "$( dirname "${BASH_SOURCE[0]}" )" &> /dev/null && pwd -P )"
-    bash $DIR/!ref.sh
+    bash $DIR/!external_file.sh

 **Note:** The DIR command is needed since the execution directory for the script is not where the script resides.
 So unfortunately you cannot run a script that's present in the same folder using something like `./script_name`, since `.` assumes current execution directory.